 - Global Connectivity and Cross-Cultural Competence: Digital literacy now extends to understanding and navigating the global nature of the internet.
 Individuals are encouraged to interact effectively with diverse cultures and perspectives, fostering cross-cultural understanding in digital communication.

 - Life-Long Learning and Adaptability: The changing environment requires individuals to adopt a mindset of continuous learning and adaptability.
-Digital literacy equips individuals with the skills to embrace new technologies and learn how to use new tools and platforms as they emerge.
+Digital literacy equips individuals with the skills to embrace new technologies and learn to use new tools and platforms as they emerge.

 Digital literacy is a dynamic concept that responds to the changing environment of technology, information, and digital interactions.
 It encompasses a wide range of skills and competencies that empower individuals to navigate the complexities of the digital age, make informed decisions, and engage responsibly and effectively in a rapidly evolving digital world.
-As the digital environment continues to transform, digital literacy will remain an essential and evolving skill set for individuals across all aspects of life.
+As the digital environment transforms, digital literacy will remain an essential and evolving skill set for individuals across all aspects of life.

 Reference Article: